Maryland vs. Illinois NCAA Football Odds, Plays and Insights | September 17, 2021

 Maryland vs. Illinois College Football Odds, Plays and Insights

-The Maryland Terrapins (2-0, Big Ten) are 7.5-point favorites when they visit the Illinois Fighting Illini (1-2, Big Ten) in conference play on Friday, September 17, 2021 at Memorial Stadium.
+Big Ten foes square off when the Maryland Terrapins (2-0, 0-0 Big Ten) visit the Illinois Fighting Illini (1-2, 0-0 Big Ten) on Friday, September 17, 2021 at Memorial Stadium.
+Maryland is favored by a touchdown.
+The over/under is 61.5 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.